Ferlab-Ste-Justine/kubernetes-infrastructure-configuration/README.md

 This terraform module provision kubernetes resources that are highly coupled with the infrastructure and will change as the infrastructure changes.

+Supports the creation of the following kubernetes resources:
+- namespaces
-Currently, this module limits itself to adding endpoints for external services and secrets derived from terraform execution.
+- services and endpoints derived from external services
+- secrets derived from terraform execution

-In the future, we are very likely to add node labels as well.
+- fluxcd (version 1) instances

 # Usage

 ## Input Variables
+- namespaces: Array of namespaces to create
 - services: Array of external services with each entry having the following format:
   - name: Name the service will have internally in the kubernetes cluster
   - ips: External ips of the service.
 To circumvent an observed bug in Terraform (on version 0.12.28), this needs to be passed in a single coma-separated string.